Applications closed for 2021-22. Beginning January 2022 applications accepted for 2022-23 academic year.

 WHAT DOES THE SCHOLARSHIP PROVIDE?

-Annual scholarships in the amount of up to $1000 per academic year payable to the college, university, or accredited vocational program provided the student remains in good academic and social standing at the school.
-College Juniors and Seniors may receive more pending the availability of funds.
+Annual scholarships in the amount of $1000 and up to $2000 for seniors per academic year payable to the college, university, or accredited vocational program provided the student remains in good academic and social standing at the school, pending the availability of funds.
 Recipients are eligible to receive a scholarship for 4 years to complete a bachelor degree and 2 years for an associate degree or vocational certificate.

 HOW DO I APPLY?